 30 people just voted on Women are squishier.

 "Men are harder.

 No seriously.
 Women tend to be soft and squishy, and men tend to have less give.

 You could never tell just by looking, I mean they both seem to have the same amount of fat.

 Definitely caught me off guard."

-People treat you differently when you switch it up.
+21 people just voted on People treat you differently when you switch it up.

 "It wasn't so much about difference between the people I was dating - I'm willing to chalk that up to the individuals, rather than their genitalia - but I would say that people who knew me with a boyfriend treated me differently than they did when I had a girlfriend, and vice versa.

 It's sort of like people would have been fine with me being straight and fine with me being a lesbian, but watching me switch from men to women and back again caused a sort of cognitive disconnect.

 (I'd like to point out that I was never treated badly as a result of this.
 It was always just interesting to watch people do a double take when they met my new partner, especially because several of them have had gender-neutral names.)"